 - This pattern assumes that the shared key was distributed in a secure way.
-This may not be easy for large groups of nodes exchanging messages.
-Asymmetric cryptography can be used to solve this problem. - Cryptography operations are computationally intensive and may affect the performance of the application.
-This is particularly important for mobile devices. - Encryption does not provide data integrity.
-The encrypted data can be modified by an attacker, other means such as hashing, are needed to verify that the message was not changed. - Encryption does not prevent a replay attack because an encrypted message can be captured and resent without being decrypted.
-It is recommended to use another security mechanism such as Timestamps or Nonces to prevent this attack.
+This may not be easy for large groups of nodes exchanging messages. - Cryptography operations are computationally intensive and may affect the performance of the application. - Encryption does not provide data integrity.
+The encrypted data can be modified by an attacker, and the receiver would decrypt the cipher text to something else other than the original text. - Encryption does not prevent a replay attack because an encrypted message can be captured and resent without being decrypted.
+It is recommended to use another security mechanism such as Timestamps or Nonce.

-2.9 Example Resolved
+2.6 Example resolved

-Alice now encrypts the purchase orders she sends to Bob.
+Alice, in the Purchasing department encrypts the purchase orders she sends to Bob.
 The purchase's order sensitive data is now unreadable to Eve.
-Eve can try to apply to it all possible keys but if the algorithm has been well chosen and implemented, she cannot read the confidential information.
-Since she only needs to communicate with a few people within her company, key distribution is rather easy.
+Eve can try to apply to it all possible keys but if the algorithm has been well implemented, she cannot read the confidential information.

-2.10 Related Patterns
+2.7 Related Patterns

-• The Secure Channel Communication pattern [1], supports the encryption/decryption of data.
+- Information Secrecy Pattern [Bra98], supports the encryption/decryption of data.
 This pattern describes encryption in more general terms.
-It does not distinguish between asymmetric and symmetric encryption.
-Another version is given in [14].

-- The Strategy Pattern [5] defines how to separate the implementation of related algorithms from the selection of one of them.
-This pattern can be used to select an encryption algorithm dynamically. - Asymmetric Encryption is commonly used to distribute keys. - Patterns for key management are given in [9].
+It does not distinguish between asymmetric and symmetric encryption. - Strategy Pattern [Gam94], defines how to separate the implementation of related algorithms from the selection of one of them.

-3. XML ENCRYPTION PATTERN
+3. XML Encryption Pattern

-3.1 Intent
+3.1.
+Intent

-The XML Encryption standard [18] describes the syntax to represent XML encrypted data and the process of encryption and decryption.
-XML Encryption provides confidentiality by hiding selected sensitive information in a message using cryptography.
+XML Encryption standard [W3C02] describes the syntax to represent XML encrypted data and the process of encryption and decryption.
+XML Encryption provides message confidentiality by hiding sensitive information in such way that can be understood only by intended recipients.